Omaha System Board of Directors

 olsenjea@uwec.edu

-Jeanette is an Associate Professor at the University of Wisconsin-Eau Claire College of Nursing and Health Sciences where she teaches undergraduate and graduate nursing courses, conducts research, and serves on multiple department, college, and university committees.
-She also serves as Director of Assessment and Evaluation for the College of Nursing and Health Sciences, providing leadership in matters relating to program effectiveness and the nursing programs’ achievement of accreditation requirements.
-Jeanette is the inaugural recipient of the five-year Suzanne Strowig University Fellowship Award with which she is pursuing a post-master’s certificate and strengthening her scholarship in nursing informatics.
+Jeanette is an Associate Professor at the University of Wisconsin-Eau Claire College of Nursing where she teaches undergraduate and graduate courses, conducts research, and serves on multiple committees.
+She is involved in developing a new Nursing Education Leadership track for the DNP program, and serves as Director of Assessment and Evaluation for the College, leading program effectiveness and accreditation activities.
+She is on the Board of Directors for her local hospital, Cumberland Healthcare.
+Jeanette is the inaugural recipient of the Suzanne Strowig University Fellowship with which she is pursuing a post-master’s certificate through Jacksonville University, Florida, and conducting nursing informatics scholarship.

-Jeanette’s doctoral research examined factors associated with physical activity among rural women by analyzing Omaha System data documented by public health nurses.
-Subsequent studies have used the Omaha System to examine factors associated with health behaviors and intervention effectiveness in US and international populations.
+Jeanette was introduced to the Omaha System in 2012.
+Her doctoral research examined factors associated with physical activity among rural women by analyzing Omaha System data.
+Subsequent studies used the Omaha System to examine factors associated with health behaviors and intervention effectiveness in US and international populations.
 Jeanette presented posters at the Omaha System International Conferences in 2015, 2017, and 2019 and co-authored a presentation for the 2021 virtual Omaha System Update Conference.
-She also has co-authored six articles listed on the Omaha System Website and a book chapter about the Omaha System.
-She will be first author of Chapter 3, Use of the Omaha System in Practice, and co-author of Chapter 6, Use of Information Technology with the Omaha System, in the next Omaha System book.
+She also co-authored six articles listed on the Omaha System Website and a book chapter about the Omaha System.
+She is the co-author of Chapter 1, The Past, Present, and Future of the Omaha System; Chapter 3, Use of the Omaha System in Practice; and Chapter 6, Use of Information Technology with the Omaha System, for the next Omaha System book.
 Jeanette joined the Omaha System Board of Directors in 2023.

 Marleen H. Versteeg, RN, MSc